jc-valdez/The-Battle-of-Neighborhoods/README.md

   - Display Each Neighborhood With the Top 5 Most Common Venues
   - Put This Data Into a Pandas Dataframe

+* Cluster Neighborhoods
+  - Create New Dataframe That Includes the Cluster
+  - Visualizing the Resulting Clusters *(See image of map below)*
+  - Examine Clusters

 ## Results <a name="results"></a>

 The goal of this analysis was to find out about the neighborhoods and their popular venues for a person planning to relocate within the city of New York.